MultiSafepay/docs/content/online-payments/recurring-payments.md

 - iDEAL
 - Maestro
 - Mastercard
 - SEPA Direct Debit – First you need to provide us with some information.
-See [Activating SEPA Direct Debit](/payment-methods/sepa-direct-debit/activation/).
+See SEPA Direct Debit – [Activation](/sepa-direct-debit/#activation).
 - Sofort
 - Visa